tbm-2303/OLA1-SI/report/report.md

 - Enterprise Application Integration (EAI): A model that uses a central system (often called a hub) to manage communication between all other systems.
 - Microservices Integration: A model that promotes breaking down an application into smaller, independently deployable services that communicate via APIs.
 - Key Point: Integration models are strategic and architectural.
 They describe how the integration system as a whole is organized and how different components are connected.
+- Patterns are like tactical solutions to specific problems.
+They describe how to handle particular scenarios, such as how to transform a message or how to route data between systems.

+Models are strategic, larger-scale approaches.
+They describe how an entire integration system is structured and organized, and how various parts of the system interact.
+-Example Analogy:
+If building a city is like integrating systems, patterns are specific building techniques (like how to design a bridge or a road), while models are the urban planning strategies that define how the city should be laid out (like having neighborhoods connected by highways and public transportation).
+The model governs how everything works together, while patterns address specific details in the construction.

+### Enterprise Architecture vs. Solution Architecture
+Enterprise Architecture (EA): overall structure, expert in wide array of frameworks, manage solution.

+Solutioan Architecture (SA): specific integration task, expert in specific integration task, work with and communicate knowledge and data to enterprise architect

+### Balance between software development and System integration.
+Seamless integration is, in most cases, prob not achievable.
+Thus a little software development might be a requirement in order to intregrate.
+Lets say we wanted to utilize customer data from a CRM system such as salesforce for your online store.
+In order to make use of the data and in compliance with best practices, the data needs processing.
+To achieve system integration between the CMR system and the online store, some software development is also neccesary.

 ## 7. Conclusion